 So why has cholesterol got such a bad reputation?

-Cholesterol can be deposited in the walls of blood vessels, causing the build-up of fatty streaks which increase our risk of cardiovascular disease.
-This increase in risk is because these fatty streaks can make the gap though the blood vessels smaller so it becomes harder for the blood to get through, or bits can break off and cause blockages.
+Cholesterol can be deposited in the walls of blood vessels.
+This causes the build-up of fatty streaks which increase our risk of cardiovascular disease.
+This increase in risk is because these fatty streaks can make the gap though the blood vessels smaller.
+So it becomes harder for the blood to get through.
+Or bits can break off and cause blockages.

 But, as you’ll see, this doesn’t mean that the cholesterol itself is the problem!